 In 2012, Wendy’s announced a 10-year goal to transition our supply chain for pork (bacon and sausage used by Wendy’s restaurants in North America) away from individual sow gestation stalls (an individual enclosure) in favor of open pen/group housing for confirmed pregnant sows.
-We have re-affirmed our commitment and are on track to complete this transition for confirmed pregnant sows in our supply chain by the end of 2022.
+At the end of 2022, we met this goal and completed this transition in our North American supply chain.

 Key Progress and Transition Status

-By the end of 2022, we expect that all of our bacon and sausage will come from pigs that have been kept in open pen/group housing, not in gestation stalls during pregnancy, consistent with the State of Ohio’s guidance and our previously announced commitment.
-As described above, the sows will be individually housed during breeding and housed with their piglets during farrowing.
+All of our bacon and sausage comes from pigs that have been kept in open pen/group housing, not in gestation stalls during pregnancy, consistent with the State of Ohio’s guidance and our previously announced commitment.

-To the extent other states adopt requirements that are stricter or more specific than the requirements in the State of Ohio, we intend to comply with those additional requirements to the extent applicable to our operations.
+To the extent other states adopt requirements that are stricter or more specific than the requirements in the State of Ohio, we intend to comply with those additional requirements to the extent applicable to our supply practices.